Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 You can name your Access Levels however you'd like.
 #### Object Permissions
 Permissions are split between different Active Directory object types.
-You can set different permissions for groups from users, computers, or OU's within the same OU, or any combination therein.
+You can set different permissions for groups, users, computers, contact, printers, or OU's, or any combination therein.
 #### Field Permissions
 Under each object type allowed, you can choose which fields will be denied, readable, or editable.